Table of Contents

 We may share your information, including your Personal Information, Demographic Information and Usage Information with our parent, subsidiaries and affiliates for internal reasons.
-We also reserve the right to disclose and transfer all such information: (i) to a subsequent owner, co-owner or operator of the Services or applicable database; or (ii) in connection with a corporate merger, consolidation, restructuring, the sale of substantially all of our membership interests and/or assets or other corporate change, including, during the course of any due diligence process.
+We also reserve the right to disclose and transfer all such information: (i) to a subsequent owner, co-owner or operator of the Services or applicable database; or (ii) in connection with a corporate merger, consolidation, restructuring, the sale of substantially all of our shares and/or assets or other corporate change, including, during the course of any due diligence process.

 4. What is Online Behavioral Advertising and How Can I Opt-Out?

 We contract with third-party advertising networks, publishers and other entities to advertise our products and services on websites not affiliated with us.
 Some of these ads are online behavioral advertising – which serve advertisements that are more likely to be of interest to you using non-personal behavioral information.
 Such ads may contain cookies that allow monitoring of websites (including our own websites that are part of our own Services) and your response to our advertisements.
 Cookies placed by these companies do not collect Personal Information.
 We limit companies that place our ads from using information for any purpose other than to assist us in our advertising efforts.